Shopify/polaris/polaris.shopify.com/content/design/icons/creating-icons.md

-    Exceptionally, if the icon requires more visual prominence, or more space to read effectively, the content can expand beyond that, however, no part of the icon should exceed 16 x 16 px
+    Exceptionally, if the icon requires more visual prominence, or more space to read effectively, the content can expand beyond that, however, no part of the icon should exceed 16 x 16 px.

   </DirectiveCard>